 Terry Kristiansen is pictured to the right surrounded by chickens and guineafowl.
 Guineafowl are ground-nesting birds that eat insects and seeds.
 Young guineafowl are called "keets."

-Michael and Terry Kristiansen offer guided and self-guided tours of Entabeni Gardens, an oasis in paradise.
+Michael and Terry Kristiansen offer guided tours of Entabeni Gardens, an oasis in paradise.
 Experience a little piece of heaven on the north shore of Maui above the "Road to Hana."

-Michael and Terry are also the hosts for Entabeni Cottage, a clean, private, and fully-equipped vacation home rental on the same gorgeous property.
+Michael and Terry are also the hosts for Entabeni Cottage, a clean, private, fully-equipped permitted B&B (vacation home rental) on the same gorgeous property.
 See EntabeniCottage.com in a new tab or window.